mkramer45/20200228_MSK_AivenProject/README.md

 # SurfSender
-Application that provides the current wave heights of 6 popular beaches in New England.
-This app utilizes Python to gather the data from a list of URLs & then the data is sent as messages via Apache Kafka.
-Ultimately, the data is stored using an Aiven PostgreSQL database.
-This data can be used for building a web application or alerting mechanism to make surfers in the New England area aware of when there are big waves at their favorite beaches.
+This is an application that provides the current wave heights of 6 popular beaches in New England.
+This app utilizes Python to gather the data from a list of URLs & then the data is sent as messages top a topic hosted in an Aiven Kafka service.
+The messages are then processed by a consumer application & stored in an Aiven PostgreSQL database.

 # Requirements